robric/wiki-contrail-controller/DNS-and-IPAM.md

 We also tried to add 500 VDNS Servers and made the network and VMs use the 500th VDNS Server.
 (This involve search in views till the configured server is found)

 We saw that query resolution number was same in this case but the CPU utilization increased to ~600%

+Also note that the numbers will differ when the contrail DNS server will act as forwarder to resolve DNS queries going to the outside world (internet).
+Current DNS queries were to resolve the names of local VMs of the same network(VN).